Ice Age: Scrat Tales

-Ice Age: Scrat Tales is an American computer-animated series of shorts produced by Blue Sky Studios, which premiered on Disney+ on April 13, 2022.
+Ice Age: Scrat Tales is an American animated series of shorts produced by Blue Sky Studios, which premiered on Disney+ on April 13, 2022.
 It is a spin-off of the Ice Age franchise and the first series of shorts in the franchise.

-It is also the final production from Blue Sky Studios to be released by 20th Century Studios following the studio's closure on April 10, 2021.
+The series received generally positive reviews from critics with praise for its animation, humor, music, and light-hearted tone, with critics and audiences alike also considering it as a good sendoff to the studio.

+Plot

 The series focuses on Scrat, a saber-toothed squirrel who discovers that he has a son.
-It received generally positive reviews from critics with praise for its animation, humor, music, and light-hearted tone, with critics and audiences alike also considering it as a good sendoff to the studio.